open-telemetry/oteps/text/metrics/0238-pipeline-monitoring.md

 The `otel.outcome` attribute indicates extra information about a success or failure.
-A set of standard conventional attribute values is supplied, however it should not be considered a closed set.
-If these outcomes do not accurately explain the reason for a success or failure outcome, they can be extended by users with alternative, low-cardinality explanatory values.
+A set of standard conventional attribute values is supplied and is considered a closed set.
+If these outcomes do not accurately explain the reason for a success or failure outcome, they SHOULD be extended by OpenTelemetry.

 For success:

-- `ok`: Indicates a normal success case.
-The item was handled by the next stage of the pipeline, which returned success.
+- `consumed`: Indicates a normal, synchronous request success case.
+  The item was consumed by the next stage of the pipeline, which returned success.
-- `not_sampled`: Indicates a successful drop case, due to sampling.
+- `unsampled`: Indicates a successful drop case, due to sampling.
   The item was intentionally not handled by the next stage of the pipeline.
+- `queued`: Indicates the component admitted items into a queue and then allowed the request to return before the final outcome was known.

 For failure:

-- `timeout`: The item was in the process of being transmitted but the request timed out.
+- `timeout`: The item was in the process of being sent but the request timed out.
 - `queue_full`: Indicates a dropped item because a local, limited-size queue is at capacity.
 The item was not handled by the next stage of the pipeline.
 If the item was handled by the next stage of the